 She was one of ten children of Dr. John Harris and his wife Jane née Dalton, all of whom had been born in Newcastle.
 Of May's siblings, there were four sisters, Catherine, Jane and Lillian; and Winifred who died in infancy.
 May's five brothers, Matthew, Jack, Harry, Bert and Terence all followed in their father's footsteps and took up medical careers, as did May.
 In 1895 she became Newcastle's first female medical graduate.

 May's father John Harris was born in County Wexford, Ireland in 1849, the son of Matthew Hughes Harris and his wife Catherine Mary née Moore who immigrated to Australia in 1851 and settled in O'Connell.
 May's mother was Jane Dalton, the daughter of John Dalton, well known throughout Newcastle as proprietor of a fleet of tug boats.
 It may have been John Dalton who built the house at 49 Church-street, Newcastle that the Harris family continued to reside in for many years.

 Dr. John Harris was the nephew of Dr. Richard Harris who had a long-established medical practice in Newcastle.
 It was Richard Harris who encouraged John to leave his family in O'Connell and move to Newcastle where he attended Mr. Robert Bishop Theobald's school for six months before becoming dispenser to his uncle.

 After receiving qualifications in Scotland and England (MB Aberdeen 1875; ChM Aberdeen 1875; LRCP Edinburgh 1875; LRCS Edinburgh 1875; and MD Aberdeen 1883;), John Harris established his own medical practice at Newcastle which he continued for most of the rest of his life.
 In 1877-78 he held surgery at the corner of Pitt and Darby Street (Lake Macquarie Road), Newcastle.
 Later he moved his practice to Watt street said to be on the site of the former Victoria Inn run by James and Peggy McGreavy in the early days.
 Dr. John Harris was a highly regarded member of the Newcastle community.
 He was appointed medical officer at the Borehole Colliery and was surgeon to the permanent artillery forces and to the Newcastle Hospital.
 He was also Government medical officer and examining doctor to the Colliery Proprietors' Association.
 He was known to be a generous man and his was an open house where a great number of people enjoyed his hospitality.
 Locally he became known as 'Dr. John'.

 Mary Hannah (May) Harris was born at Newcastle in 1872.
 In 1891 she passed her examinations at Sydney University with distinction and departed for Scotland and London, where four years later she qualified as Licentiate of the Royal College of Surgeons (Edin), Licentiate of the Royal College of Physicians (Edin), and Licentiate of the Faculty of Physicians and Surgeons (Lond.)

+In July 1895, John Harris received a cable from London, stating that his daughter May, had successfully passed her final examinations in surgery and medicine, and would leave for Australia on the following Friday.
 She arrived back in Newcastle in September 1895 to great acclaim.
 A reception was held in the Masonic hall and bunting was displayed throughout the streets and on the shipping in the harbor.
 Alderman W. B. Sharp, delivered an address, in which he congratulated Dr. Harris on her safe return and upon her success, and expressed the pride which was felt by the citizens of Newcastle at the distinction gained by a young native of the city.
 He wished her prosperity in the profession of which her father was so distinguished a member.
-He then, on behalf of the women of Newcastle, presented Dr. Harris with a framed address, the work of Mr. Alfred Sharp, and Mrs. Mansey handed to the talented young lady a charming bouquet
+He then, on behalf of the women of Newcastle, presented Dr. Harris with a framed address, the work of Mr. Alfred Sharp, and Mrs. Mansey handed to the talented young lady a charming bouquet.

 Dr. May Harris joined her father's private practice and as her father had done, she carried out her rounds on horse-back.